scitran/client/Run-function.md

 ```

 ### Analyze diffusion error
-The contents of the dtiErrorALDIT.m are shown here.
-This script was used in a study that compared diffusion-weighted images from many different sites.
+The dtiErrorALDIT.m function was used in a project that compares diffusion-weighted images from many different sites.
 The data from the different sites along with this script were placed on the Flywheel site.
-We walk through the script itself to illustrate how it works.
+We explain the function.

-The header explains that one can make the call with many different types of parameter settings that govern which data are analyzed and which parameters are used for the analysis.
+The header explains the parameter options that govern which data are analyzed and which parameters are used for the analysis.

 ```
 function nRMSE = dtiErrorALDIT(varargin)